VINCENT MONNIER

 Movement is the first language of a game.

-Before a player reads a word or hears a line, they already know what kind of world this is — because of how they move through it.
-Traversal isn't a feature you layer onto a design.
-It's the first thing a player knows about the world, before any word is spoken.Designing the rooftop flow of Jerusalem for Assassin's Creed meant making a player feel like they belonged to that city before they understood why.
+Before a player reads a word or hears a line, they already know what kind of world this is because of how they move through it.
+Traversal is not a feature layered onto a design.
+It is the first relationship between the player and the world.Designing the rooftop flow of Jerusalem for Assassin's Creed meant making a player feel like they belonged to that city before they understood why.
 The geometry had to earn that feeling without explanation — through sightlines, rhythm, the way a ledge invites rather than blocks.
 Revisiting 3C foundations mid-production on a major AAA title, the question was the same: not "does this work mechanically," but "does moving through this space feel like freedom, or does it feel like compliance."
 That tension shapes every traversal decision — from layout to pacing.

 SPACE THAT TELLS, WITHOUT TELLING